 When is a crown recommended?

-These are the most common reasons your Winnipeg dentist may recommend a crown:
+The most common reasons your Winnipeg dentist may recommend a crown include:

-- Replace a large filling when the amount of tooth left is minimal
+- Replacing a large filling when the amount of tooth left is minimal

 - Restoring a fractured tooth